Tobisho Type-A Brazed Damascus Pruning Shears

 Leave a review and we’ll plant another tree in your name.

-Type-A Brazed Yasugi Blue Steel: Brazed Pair with Sharpness & Heritage
+Type-A Damascus Brazed Yasugi Blue Steel: Sharpness, Strength & Heritage

 Designed for slicing rather than crushing, each cut is made easier by a serviceable centre joint that aligns blades cleanly under tension.
 At ~200 mm, this pair offers a balance of reach and precision around fruit spurs and branch collars.
 The Yasugi Blue edge delivers hard sharpness, while the brazed handle adds rugged resilience, ideal for repeated use in garden care.